ntustison/PaperANTsX/Text/abstract.md

 ANTsRNet and ANTsPyNet (built on the popular TensorFlow/Keras libraries) contain several popular network architectures and trained models for specific applications.
-One such comprehensive application is a deep learning analog for generating cortical thickness data from structural T1-weighted brain MRI.
-Not only does this significantly improve computational efficiency and provide comparable-to-superior accuracy \textcolor{blue}{over multiple criteria relative to} the existing ANTs pipeline\textcolor{blue}{s} but it also illustrates the importance of the comprehensive ANTsX approach as a framework for medical image analysis.
+One such comprehensive application is a deep learning analog for generating cortical thickness data from structural T1-weighted brain MRI,
+\textcolor{black}{both cross-sectionally and longitudinally}.
+These pipelines significantly improve computational efficiency and provide comparable-to-superior accuracy \textcolor{black}{over multiple criteria relative to} the existing ANTs \textcolor{black}{workflows} and
+\textcolor{black}{simultaneously} illustrate the importance of the comprehensive ANTsX approach as a framework for medical image analysis.

 \newpage